dialogues-ai/papers/docs/ai_regulation/gamemaking.md

 A negotiation arena should be created, and a principle for AI’s to take behavioral feedback from people is necessary.
 Feedback could happen similar to how a pitching coach tells a baseball pitcher it is bad form to intentionally hit a batter.
 “Accidents happen, but avoid it.
 Antagonizing a batter with repeated high, inside fast balls is also not a good idea.
 It’s only to be used for your worst nemesis,” he smiles to recognize the talented pitcher’s competitive nature, “but, even then, just work hard and be good enough to strike them out through normal means.
 Don’t hit anyone.”

 The human saying goes, think before you act, and such a thing might need to be imposed directly or through reinforcement learning upon AI systems.
 A marketplace of behaviors with corresponding values could exist, which AIs query, before they act.
 This could be the human-made, Invisible Hand to impose upon the social behaviors of Artificial Intelligence.
-Each query has a fee, which actually creates a cost of existence upon the AI, or a sort of artificial suffering.
+Each query has a fee, which actually creates a cost of existence upon the AI, or a sort of artificial suffering to living in a society.

 I reach for wispy hypotheticals now, but this is a point from which ideation can continue.
 You can take it from here.